 - Meal-planning dishes covering all food groups

 For packed lunches, provide:

 - Their own personalized set of containers, water bottle, cutlery, and thermos

 - A structured lunch box with nutrition guidelines

 - Their favourite nutritious choices within grabbing-reach

 For snacks, set aside time for quick and home-made:

 In addition to balanced nutrition, Platinum Naturals provides Kids Vitamin D3 Liquid Drops and Kids Brain & Eyes, which are a delicious, convenient, and additive-free way for kids to get the nutrients they need to succeed.

 A strong start sets the tone for a good school year.
-By implementing some of these strategies, hopefully you can maintain semblance of structure in the back-to-school frenzy.
+By implementing some of these strategies, hopefully, you can maintain a semblance of structure in the back-to-school frenzy.